AntimatterReactor/fluffyf/README.md

 ## License
 This project is under a dual license of:

-- BSD 4-Clause License
+- BSD 2-Clause License
 - Apache License, Version 2.0

-upon which both is and must be applied/used at the same time.
+at Your (as defined in the Apache 2.0 License) option.

+Unless explicitly stated otherwise, any Contribution made by any Contributor to the Work shall be implicitly dual licensed as stated above.

 ## This Project is Under Construction 🚧